SteveandBob/Python-Dinosaur-AI/README.md

 The AI was designed to play and achieve the highest score possible on Google's dinosaur game that is available on Google Chrome when their is no internet.

-The game is made by us and probably has a crap ton of bugs that we will not fix simply because we only made the game to fulfill our need for a task for the AI to complete/do.
+The game is made by us and isnot very well made.
+We simply needed a task for our first machine-learning AI to learn to play.

 The game in this gitlab.com repository is not a full copy of the Google Dinosaur Game.
 No raptors or flying obstacles exist and graphics